ejl2000/Dice_Game/README.md

 Overview

 This is a simple and interactive Dice Game where a user competes against the computer.
 Both the user and the computer roll a pair of dice three times, and the scores are calculated based on the dice results.
 The player with the highest accumulated score after three rounds wins the game.
-The game has a fun and engaging design with a feminine color scheme and animations.
+The game has a fun and engaging design with a fun color scheme and animations.

 Features